 BOXPARK Wembley is one of the best places to eat near Wembley Stadium.
 Under one roof you’ll find new and established players on the street-food scene, serving up a festival of global food around the vast communal seating areas.
-Sample souvlaki from The Athenian, New York-style subs from Gabagools, ramen from Mitsuryu or 100% guilt-free vegan fast food from Clean Kitchen Club.
-Hong Kong bao buns, pizzas, Indian flatbreads and Argentinian steak… there is so much choice here you’ll keep coming back for more.
+Sample souvlaki from Smashing Plates, award-winning burgers from Nanny Bills, ramen from Mitsuryu or 100% guilt-free vegan fast food from Clean Kitchen Club.
+Noodles, pizzas, Indian flatbreads and Argentinian steak… there is so much choice here you’ll keep coming back for more.
 Too much choice?
 Check out our guide to all the BOXPARK traders to get you excited.

-For some good old pub grub and an unbeatable Sunday roast, head to The White Horse opposite The SSE Arena, Wembley.
+For some good old pub grub and an unbeatable Sunday roast, head to The White Horse opposite OVO Arena Wembley (formerly The SSE Arena, Wembley).
 A quintessentially British pub, their all-day menu includes fresh cooked food and signature dishes - and a traditional English breakfast of course.
 Match this with a varied portfolio of beers, wines and spirits and you're in for a good time.
-For classic burgers and craft beers, thick shakes and bottomless fries (yes, bottomless) head to Byron Burgers in London Designer Outlet.

 Wembley Park is home to some of North West London’s top local shops, bars, cafes and restaurants so if you want to eat on the run and get back to the LDO bargains, grab a quick sub at Subway or filled roll from artisan bakery Wenzel’s!
 Or, for the ultimate in comforting fast-food, Pasta Remoli’s authentic Italian homemade dishes are ready in minutes – and they’re as delicious as nonna’s in Napoli!